dmwm/CMSKubernetes/kubernetes/cmsweb/docs/cmsweb-deployment.md

   pass requests to the cluster
 - the robot certificates are used to authenicate DAS with Rucio.
-  If this is a new robot certificate, find the subject with voms-proxy-info and issue the following command for Rucio: `rucio-admin identity add --account das --type X509 --id '/DC=ch/DC=cern/OU=Organic Units/OU=Users/CN=...' --email '[responsible e-mail address'`
+  If this is a new robot certificate, find the subject with voms-proxy-info and issue the following command for Rucio: `rucio-admin identity add --account das --type X509 --id '/DC=ch/DC=cern/OU=Organic Units/OU=Users/CN=...' --email '[responsible e-mail address]'`